RobertHardyRss/JavaScriptBasics-Q2-2021/README.md

 # Basic JavaScript

-This is where I will keep track of ther basic stuff I learn.
+This is where I will keep track of the basic stuff I learn.

 We will be learning lots of new stuff!